You could win your own golf cart

-The prize is a 2020 ICON golf cart from Affordable Golf Cars of Venice.
+SVCA will raffle a 2020 ICON four-seater golf cart from Affordable Golf Cars of Venice.

-Tickets for the raffle are $50 with 250 will be sold.
-The drawing will be held when all tickets are sold or at the SVCA’s July 4 Annual BBQ — whichever comes first.
+Tickets for the raffle are $50; only 250 will be sold.
+The drawing will be held when all tickets are sold or at the SVCA’s annual July 4 BBQ — whichever comes first.

-The winner will be able to get the color of their choice and the option to make the cart street legal.
+The winner will be able to choose the color of the cart and the option to make it street legal.

-Tickets may be purchased at all SVCA meetings and events, at the office, by phone to 941-493-0006 or from any Board member.
+Tickets may be purchased at all SVCA meetings and events, at the office, by phone at 941-493-0006 or from any Board member.

 The following upcoming events are open to the public and tickets will be available for purchase:

 The SVCA is located at 720 Alligator Drive in South Venice.
-Office hours are from 9 a.m. to 1 p.m. on Tuesday, Thursday and Saturday
+Office hours are from 9 a.m.-1 p.m. on Tuesday, Thursday and Saturday.

 Post a comment as